AnSloge/GreenSteps---Blockchain-Fitness-App/README.md

 ## 🌐 Live Demo

-Try out GreenSteps now at: https://green-steps-blockchain-fitness-app.vercel.app
+Try out GreenSteps now at: https://frontend-ansloge-ansloges-projects.vercel.app

 ### Requirements to Use the App:

 - A Web3 wallet (like MetaMask) installed in your browser
 - Some AXC tokens for gas fees on Axiom Chain
 - A device or app that can export step data in CSV format

+> **Note:** For detailed setup and testing instructions, please refer to [INSTRUCTIONS.md](INSTRUCTIONS.md)

 ## 📋 Table of Contents